kirkpsmith/rfb-dev-kit/README.md

 - Flow-through porous carbon electrodes of variable thickness
 - Maximize off-the-shelf component and material availability
 - Manufacturable by multiple methods, e.g. FDM/SLA/SLS printing, conventional subtractive machining, etc.

+## Repository Structure
+To make this device, follow the link to documentation above.

+This repository has the main FreeCAD files in the root directory, files for manufacturing in the `exports` folder, and documentation in the `docs` folder (using Markdown based on [gitbuilding](https://gitbuilding.io/))

 ## TODO
 - [ ] (as needed) add ridges in printed parts to enhance sealing